Euro Quality Foundation

 - Social Projects: Youth development, refugee support, and community resources

-- Medical Requirements: Healthcare provision including hospital support and surgical programs
+- Medical Requirements: Healthcare provision including hospital support and surgical programmes

-- Education: Educational institutions and programs, particularly in Pakistan and underserved UK communities
+- Education: Educational institutions and programmes, particularly in Pakistan and underserved UK communities

 Geographic Priorities: